YangPiCui/ErgonomicVerticalKeyboard/Versions/README.md

 # Versions

+Tighten switch mount tolerance for the top plates so the keys don't wiggle side to side Add QWERTY keymap

 ## EVK_v1.6 (Under Development)
-Chamfer the keycap stems so they don't get caught on the switches
+* Chamfer the keycap stems so they don't get caught on the switches
-Thin the keycap walls slightly
+* Thin the keycap walls slightly
-Reduce keywell radius from 87 to 80mm
+* Reduce keywell radius from 87 to 80mm
+* Reduce pinkey finger's row separation from 17 to 15.3; mid's from 21 to 19.5.
-Move up the enter key slightly
+* Move enter key away from space key slightly.
-Tilt control and windows keys slightly
+* Tilt control and windows keys slightly
+* Redesign handgrip into a palm rest
-Reduce size of hand grip so it does not hinder hands' forward movement Increase LED clearance hole diameter.
+* Increase LED clearance hole diameter.
-Add QWERTY keymap
+* Fix bug and thin walls from 1.8 to 1.5
+* Reduce Text Height

 ## [EVK_v1.5](EVK_v1.5)
 * Use normal keycaps for thumbkeys